intranda/goobi-plugin-workflow-wu-wma-import/docs/index_en.md

 Parameter               | Explanation
 ------------------------|------------------------------------
 `title`                 | An individual title for the display in the menu and the headings of the plugin can be defined here.
 `importSet`             | Individual import sets can be defined with this element.
 They each consist of a `title` for the name to be displayed and a specification for the storage location from which the data is to be imported.
 The storage location can have any depth of directory structure.
-`workflow`              | This allows you to specify which production template is to be used for creating Goobi processes.
+You can also use `workflow` to specify which production template is to be used for creating Goobi processes.